jacquescrocker/aarrr/README.md

 ### Track

-Track allows you to trigger multiple events at a time.
+Track allows you to trigger multiple events at a time. (defaults to :activation event)

     AARRR(request.env).track!(:built_page, [:activation, :retention])

 ### Revenue